6.3 — Board and lodge

 - $71 automatic special boarder allowance per benefit unit.

-Another budgetary requirement is the Remote Communities Allowance for recipients who live north of the 50th parallel and are without year-round road access (see table below).
+- A Remote Communities Allowance for recipients who live north of the 50th parallel and are without year-round road access (see Remote Communities Allowance table).

 If the applicant/recipient has dependants other than a spouse, the following amounts are added to the income support: